-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise Heritage Todd Creek Metropolitan District's basic financial statements.
-The supplemental information listed in the table of contents are presented for the purpose of additional analysis and was not a required part of the financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+The Supplemental Information as listed in the table of contents is presented for the purpose of additional analysis and was not a required part of the financial statements.

-The supplemental schedules of Schedule of Revenues, Expenditures and Changes in Fund Balance-Budget to Actual - Debt Service Fund is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.

-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Revenues, Expenditures and Changes in Fund Balance-Budget to Actual - Debt Service Fund is fairly stated in all material respects in relation to the financial statements as a whole.
+The Supplemental Information is the responsibility of management and is derived from and related directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.